12 Days / From $6999 / Call: 1-888-565-7158

 Reserve This Trip

-Get a taste of snow covered peaks in both Chile and Argentina on this Andes crossing adventure that features cat skiing in Chile and off-piste powder hunting in Las Lenas.
-Our 12-day itinerary allows guests to really get into the rhythm of skiing and riding in South America and racking up some vert along the way.
+Get a taste of snow covered peaks in both Chile and Argentina on this Andes crossing adventure that features lift assisted ski touring, adventure cat skiing, and off-piste and backcountry powder hunting from Portillo to Las Lenas.
+Our 12-day itinerary allows guests to really get into the rhythm of skiing and riding in South America while racking up some vertical along the way.
 Stops include Valle Nevado, Portillo, La Parva, El Colorado, Cat Skiing at Arpa and of course legendary Las Lenas.

-From our priority lift access at Las Lenas to endless backcountry options in the 3 Valleys this tour delivers the goods.
-The R.T. flight from Santiago to Mendoza is included in the price along with all lift tickets, private transportation, comfortable lodging, breakfasts/dinners, and 2 bilingual,certified ski guides.
+From our priority lift line access at Las Lenas to endless backcountry options in the 3 Valleys this tour delivers the goods.
+The round trip flight from Santiago to Mendoza is included in the price along with all lift tickets, private transportation, comfortable lodging, breakfasts/dinners, and 2 bilingual,certified ski guides.

 Put the guidebooks and stress of planning away to come ski and ride with the best.
 Book a spot on the Frontier Las Lenas while there is still availability.

-- Discover the best riding in two amazing countries
+- Discover the best free riding and lift accessed ski touring in two amazing Andean countries

 - All the details of the trip are planned and ready.
 Just show up and ride

-- 2 certified guides on every trip.
+- 2 certified guides.
 Lead ski guides are certified by the International Federation of Mountain Guides Association (IFMGA), the Association of Canadian Mountain Guides (ACMG), or the Argentine Mountain Guide Association (AAGM).
 Meet our guides

 - Private transportation along with the RT air ticket from Santiago-Mendoza included